 As demand for services increased, the need for larger premises was evident, so in March 1990, the Centre moved from Park Beach Road to lease a well-suited building at 81 West High Street.
 The service has since continued to flourish and expand, and even survived the misery of the November 1996 flood which swept through the Centre.

 With continual growth in staffing levels and storage needs, the Centre outgrew these facilities after only a few years, but managed to make do in the crowded environment for several more years till more suitable and affordable premises could be found.
-The Centre re-located to premises at 74 Victoria Street on 29 January 2002 where it is currently located.
+The Centre re-located to premises at 74 Victoria Street on 29 January 2002.
+As our organisation continued to grow, we outgrew this premises as well.
+In October 2016, we moved to our newly renovated space in the Coffs CBD at 45-53 Little Street, where we are currently located

 Today, the Coffs Harbour Women’s Health Centre is recognised as a well-respected multi-disciplinary health centre supporting the needs of women and girls on the Coffs Coast.